Josephine Butler Parks Center

 - Young Playwright’s Theater

 The Center has undergone a landmark restoration to its former glory of the 1927 Renaissance Revival design, with adaptations to serve a broad range of modern needs and environmental retrofitting.
-The facility, which is a recognized non-profit center for shared space, provides the opportunity to host performances and special events of all kinds (both indoors and out) as well as the program activities of Parks & People and its many non-profit partners resident in the building.
-The Center provides art exhibition and gallery space, a visitor center and a non-profit incubator loft, demonstration site for green catering, and training and employment center for our Green Corps graduates.
+The facility provides the opportunity to host performances and special events of all kinds (both indoors and out) as well as the program activities of Parks & People and its many non-profit partners resident in the building.
+The Center also provides art exhibition and gallery space, a visitor center and a non-profit incubator loft, demonstration site for green catering, and training and employment center for our Green Corps graduates.
 Limited on-site event parking is also available for use and rental.

 Ready to plan your wedding, event, or celebration?
 Parks & People members can book the Parks Center!